Sustainable Natural Resources and Ecosystem Management & Protection

 Country Description

-Somalia, officially known as the Federal Republic of Somalia, is located in the Horn of Africa, bordering Djibouti to the northwest, Ethiopia to the west and Kenya to the southwest.
-It has the longest coastline of all African states, stretching over 3025 km.
-The country has the majority classified as semi-arid or arid climate, with the topography characterised by mountainous terrain in the north, and mostly flat plateaus in the south (African Development Bank).
-The temperatures are hot, and rainfall is highly variable with two rainy seasons – the long rains (March-May) associated with southwest monsoons, and short rains (October – November) with northeast monsoons.
+Somalia, officially known as the Federal Republic of Somalia, is located in the Horn of Africa: its coastline stretches for over 3,025, Africa’s longest.
+Most of Somalia has a semi-arid or arid climate, with mountainous terrain in the north and predominantly flat plateaus in the south (African Development Bank).
+Temperatures are generally high, and rainfall is highly variable, with two rainy seasons: the long rains from March to May associated with southwest monsoons, and the short rains from October to November linked to northeast monsoons.

-Somalia is facing risk due to several natural hazards, including drought, floods, cyclones, and climate-related diseases (World Bank Group).
-Additionally, the increase in rainfall can be associated with the increase in rainfall events and extreme intensity of rainfall.
-These challenges threaten key sectors such as agriculture, which employs 70% of the workforce, as well as water security, infrastructure, and coastal settlements (Adelphi – Climate Risk Profile).
+The country faces significant climate risks from natural hazards including droughts, floods, cyclones, and climate-related diseases (World Bank Group).
+Increasing rainfall variability and more intense rainfall events further heighten these risks.
+These challenges threaten key sectors such as agriculture, which employs around 70 percent of the workforce, as well as water security, infrastructure, and coastal settlements (Adelphi – Climate Risk Profile).

-With a large portion of the population highly vulnerable to climate risks, Somalia submitted their NDC (2021) emphasize adaptation strategies such as disaster risk reduction, improved water management, and sustainable land use practices to build resilience and ensure long-term stability.
+With a large portion of the population highly vulnerable to climate risks, Somalia’s NDC (2021) emphasizes adaptation measures such as disaster risk reduction, improved water management, and sustainable land-use practices to strengthen resilience and support long-term stability.

 1